Traffic enforcement strategiesPolice

-To ask about having the Division speed monitor sign placed in your neighborhood, or for other traffic concerns, call Brunswick Police at 330-225-9111 and ask for the Traffic Unit voicemail box.
-You may also contact the Traffic Sergeant, Sgt.
-Kevin Scullin, at email@example.com or 330-225-9111.
+To ask about having the Division speed monitor sign placed in your neighborhood, or for other traffic concerns, contact the Traffic Sergeant, Sgt.
+Mike Matheis, at firstname.lastname@example.org or 330-225-9111.

 Speeding is a leading cause of crashes and is the number one complaint the BPD Traffic Unit receives.
 According to a US Department of Justice (DOJ) study, drivers make calculated decisions to speed.
 Police have the means to alter these calculations.

 While visible enforcement is valuable, the DOJ also recommends that drivers should not be able to easily detect when and where speed enforcement is occurring.
 For this reason, regular patrol officers do enforce traffic laws using their highly visible black-and-whites, but the Traffic Unit uses less conspicuous cruisers.
 We are trying to alter the decision that drivers make when they decide to speed.